You are here

 Participation in international projects:

-- CMC: As part of Euromet, the laboratory is involved in the implementation of CMC (Calibration Metrology Capabilities) in the frequency domain for short-term frequency stability measurements and in the field of measurement Spectral density of phase noise.
+CMC: As part of Euramet, the laboratory is involved in the implementation of CMC (Calibration Metrology Capabilities) in the frequency domain for short-term frequency stability measurements and in the field of measurement Spectral density of phase noise.
 The CMCs are then centralized at the BIPM (International Bureau of Weights and Measures).
 The CMCs were approved and published in September 2006 (phase noise) and January 2009 (short-term frequency stability):

 Examples of scientific developments and achievements at UT2-13: